Last Updated on April 27, 2023

 This designer dog may be compact and doesn’t require much space, but fur balls filled with fun and energy needs to stay in tip-top shape.

 As owners, our job is to provide overall care and maintenance by grooming, feeding, and exercising our fur babies.

 It’s a general rule to give this pooch a bath every 4 to 6 weeks and brush its fur twice a week.
 But it will still depend on what type of coat your Mini Poodle & Labrador mix has, and the amount of time she spends outdoors.

 For those who prefer to have their Miniature Labradoodle cleaned daily, you can use a multipurpose canine cleaning wipe, while giving extra attention to her belly, under the tail, and bum.

 Some owners bring their Doodle to the groomers every month for a complete cleanup.
 If you’re confident and experienced with trimming your pet’s nails, do it every six weeks, as well.

 Ear cleaning and plucking are necessary for Poodle mixes.
 Here’s a video explaining why and how to do it:

 How much should a Miniature Labradoodle eat?

 Don’t be fooled by how small your Doodle is because a Mini Labradoodle would need 1.5 to 2 cups of high-quality dry kibbles formulated for miniature to medium-sized breeds.
 If you prefer to feed your pup based on his daily caloric requirements, here’s how you can compute it.
-But for those who are already used to this method and just need a calorie calculator, just go here.

 The type of diet and amount we give our pets should be based on their age, size, activity level, as well as their health.